 While I wasn’t crazy about the idea of “labeling” my son, and for reasons too personal to share here, we ended up having him evaluated by a local psychologist who specialized in ADHD and similar disorders.
 Unsurprisingly, Ben was diagnosed with ADHD and it was recommended he be started on medication to help with that right away.
 I really don’t wish to debate the use of ADHD meds here.
 We have used them at times, and at times, we have not.
 But putting Ben on medication at that time was helpful and it vastly improved our homeschool time.

-About 2.5 years ago, I was diagnosed with Lupus.
-I had already been diagnosed with Fibromyalgia years earlier, but my symptoms greatly increased in 2010.
-There have been many days I struggle with getting out of bed, much less teaching a full day of complicated courses.
-Thankfully, prior to this, we had moved on to a more delight-directed learning approach, filled with mostly living books, lapbooking, notebooks, and hands-on projects.
-Still, there are times when even that is hard.
+Near the end of 2010, I was diagnosed with an autoimmune disease – Lupus.
+I had already been diagnosed with Fibromyalgia years earlier, but my symptoms greatly increased in 2009 and it took awhile for all of the right appointments and tests to happen for a sure diagnosis.
+It was a miserable two years as many days I struggled with getting out of bed, much less teaching a full day of complicated courses.
+Thankfully, we had moved on to a more delight-directed learning approach, filled with mostly living books, lapbooking, notebooks, and hands-on projects.
+Still, there were times when even that is hard.
 I had to come up with a plan I could use at the drop of a hat, to ensure that homeschooling was still happening.

 The most devastating of crises that have occurred since we’ve been homeschooling, was the diagnosis of a rare and aggressive form of thryroid cancer for my mom in 2011.
 Homeschool ceased at that point completely.
 For most of the month of October and early into November, our time was spent with Mom.
 Sometimes taking her to appointments, but often just being together.
 We didn’t know how much time she had, but we knew it wasn’t long and we wanted to spend as much time together as possible.
 Homeschooling could be done later.